Guguitino/STM32N6-Audio-Low-Latency/doc/Project management.md

     - Delete all unused folders (The CubeIDE's project explorer view can be refreshed with F5)
     - For each folder kept :
       - Open the file with the same name of the folder and its f16 version
-      - Comment all the file (Ctrl+Shift+C to comment selection on CubeIDE)
+      - Comment every include in these files (Ctrl+Shift+C to comment selection on CubeIDE)
       - Save files
       - The folder `CommonTables/` can be required by other component of the library (e.g. `TransfomFunction/`)